Hadron-quark transition and chiral symmetry restoration at high density: Numerical results

 \section{Numerical results}

-Our hybrid model has one free parameter $a$.
-In this section, we show the numerical results in two typical cases, a crossover transition ($a=0.1$) and a first-order-like transition ($a=0.8$).
+Our hybrid model has one free parameter $a$ in Eq.~(\ref{pq_prime}).
+In this section, we show the numerical results in two typical cases, a crossover transition ($a=0.1$) and a first-order like transition ($a=0.8$).
 Hereafter, we use the quark chemical potential $\mu_{\rm q} ={\mu_{\rm B}\over{3}}$ instead of $\mu_{\rm B}$ since we are interested in the chiral dynamics of quarks as well as the hadron-quark transition.